 Q: Will there be a site survey for the designation?
-No. Hospitals will submit an application electronically which will include documentation that will show us how you meet each of the criteria.
+Not at this time.
+Hospitals will submit an application electronically which will include documentation that will show us how you meet each of the criteria.
 In the future we plan to conduct in-person site visits for renewals.
 We also plan to conduct in-person visits to a sample of hospitals, to provide support and technical assistance to designated facilities.

 Q: I'm confused about the relationship between the designation, quality reporting, and the stroke registry.
 Are they the same things?
 These are inter-related but different, separate initiatives.
 All three utilize the same web-based tool.
 However....

-- Submitting your stroke quality measure data (SQRMS) is required by law, and doing so does not mean you automatically get designated nor are participating in the stroke registry program.
+- Submitting your stroke quality measure data (SQRMS) is required by statute.
+Doing so does not mean you automatically get designated, nor does it mean you are participating in the stroke registry program.

-- Participation in the stroke system (getting designated) does not mean you are automatically in the Minnesota Stroke Registry Program and has nothing to do with stroke quality measure reporting.
+- Participation in the stroke system (i.e., getting designated) does not mean you are automatically in the Minnesota Stroke Registry Program and has nothing to do with stroke quality measure reporting.

 - Participation in the Minnesota Stroke Registry Program does not mean you are automatically designated, but DOES mean your stroke quality measure reporting requirements are covered.